arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 In our sample query here, the first word in dot notation after the FROM keyword is alasql, which is the name of the **schema**, **catalog**, or **dataset** that the data is stored in. (terms vary according to which flavor of SQL you're using).
 The second word, "patients" is the name of the specific table within that dataset that we're hoping to query.

 --{{3}}--
-Alright, lets run our first SQL query of the day?
-I'm going to hit the execute button, which is the right-facing triangle in the small circle below the SQL code.
+Alright, lets run our first SQL query of the day!
+Hit the execute button, which is the right-facing triangle in the small circle below the SQL code.

 --{{3}}--
-So let's take a look at our output.
-We have a variety of columns, such as id, birthdate, deathdate, first and last name, and more.
+In our output, we have a variety of columns, such as id, birthdate, deathdate, first and last name, and more.
 If we couldn't already tell before from just the name "patients", its clear now that this is a table that contains important demographic information for patients in this fake Electronic Health Record.

 --{{3}}--
 Let's move on now to our first exercise!